15 Expats Talk about Health Insurance and Healthcare in Ohio

 Do you have anything more to add about local medical facilities in Ohio?

 "Medical facilities and medical care in Ohio are of a high quality.
 The state has a vast selection of well-equipped hospitals, health centers and specialized care facilities.
 Ohio also has two leading medical universities and is home to world-renowned medical research centers.
 Ohio offers a variety of health care services that meet the needs of both urban and rural communities.
-Physicians in the state are highly trained, experienced and board-certified, and provide the latest in modern medical treatments and care," said an expat in Ohio.
+Physicians in the state are highly trained, experienced and board-certified, and provide the latest in modern medical treatments and care," commented one expat living in Ohio.

 As a foreigner living in Ohio, will I have access to public healthcare?
 What is it like?